-When people talk about MLM, multi-level marketing and a downline, they tend to consort a negative association with automatically assuming that it’s a “Pyramid Scheme”.
-These people that assume the words, “Pyramid Scheme” and that the opportunity attached to those words is a scam.
-However, this is simply not true.
-In today's blog post, I will share with you the main differences between a true “Pyramid Scheme” from a potential money making opportunity in MLM.
+When people talk about MLM, they tend to assume that it’s a “Pyramid Scheme”.
+These people assume the words, “Pyramid Scheme” and that it’s a scam.
+This is not true.

-A pyramid scheme is a non-sustainable business that involves the exchange of money, usually in the form of a sign-up fee, and usually has no product or service, often knowing as a Ponzi Scheme.
+A pyramid scheme is a non-sustainable business.
+It involves the exchange of money, in the form of a sign-up fee.
+It has no product or service, often knowing as a Ponzi Scheme.

-The United State Securities and Exchange Commission states, “[t]he hallmark of these schemes is the promise of sky-high returns in a short period of time for doing nothing other than handing over your money and getting others to do the same.
+These schemes are the promise of sky-high returns in a short period of time and doing nothing.
+All while encouraging others to do the same.

-The masterminds behind a pyramid scheme may go to great lengths to make the program look like a legitimate multi-level marketing program.
-But despite their claims to have legitimate products or services to sell, these criminals simply use money coming in from new recruits to pay off early stage investors.
+The players behind a pyramid scheme may go to great lengths to make the program look like a real MLM program.
+Despite their claims to have real products or services to sell.
+These criminals use money coming in from new recruits to pay off early-stage investors.

-Distributors at any level of a multi-level marketing model can generate income through the company’s products and/or services without recruiting new distributors, hence direct selling tied into the program.
+Distributors can earn income through the company’s products and services.
+They can do this without recruiting distributors.
+Hence direct selling tied into the program.

 Now it’s your turn!